 Effects in Breastfed Infants

-A study in mothers of preterm infants less than 31 weeks gestation compared the use of fenugreek (product and dosage not stated) 3 capsules 3 times daily for 21 days to placebo.
+A study in mothers of preterm infants less than 31 weeks gestation compared the use of fenugreek 1725 mg 3 times daily for 21 days to placebo.
 No adverse effects were noted in the infants given the breastmilk.

 Forty women who complained of an insufficient milk supply at 5 days postpartum were given a combination herbal supplement as 2 capsules of Lactare (Pharma Private Ltd., Madras, India) 3 times daily.
 Each capsule contained wild asparagus 200 mg, ashwagandha (Withania somnifera) 100 mg, fenugreek 50 mg, licorice 50 mg, and garlic 20 mg.
 By day 4 of therapy, no infants required supplementary feeding.
 Infants were weighed before and after each feeding on the fifth day of maternal therapy to determine the amount of milk ingested.
 On the day of the test weighing, infants' milk intake averaged 388 mL, and the fluid and caloric intake was considered adequate.
 This study cannot be considered as valid evidence of a galactogogue effect of these herbs because it lacks randomization, blinding, a placebo control, and maternal instruction in breastfeeding technique.
 Additionally, infants were breastfed only 6 to 8 times daily, which is insufficient to maximize milk supply.

 A study was performed in 10 postpartum women who delivered preterm infants (24 to 38 weeks gestation) and had been pumping their milk for at least 14 days, but usually 3 to 4 weeks.
-The women recorded their baseline pumped milk volumes during one week and then took one 610 mg fenugreek capsule (Nature's Way) 3 times daily for a second week during which they recorded milk volumes.
+The women recorded their baseline pumped milk volumes for one week and then took one 610 mg fenugreek capsule (Nature's Way) 3 times daily for a second week during which they recorded milk volumes.
 Average daily milk volumes increased from 207 mL in week 1 (range 57 to 1057 mL) to 464 mL (range 63 to 1140 mL) in week 2.
 This study was neither randomized nor blinded and did not have a placebo control group, so the result is questionable.
-A study in 26 mothers of preterm infants less than 31 weeks gestation compared fenugreek (product and dosage not stated) 3 capsules 3 times daily for 21 days to placebo.
-Mothers began pumping within 12 hours of delivery and recorded pumping frequency and milk volume.
-Maternal serum prolactin was also measured weekly during the 21 days.
-No statistical differences were found in milk volumes or serum prolactin values between the two groups.
-The study is thus far published only in abstract form, so many study details are missing.

 An herbal tea containing fenugreek, hibiscus, fennel, rooibos, vervain, raspberry, goat's rue, and vitamin C (Humana Still-Tee, Humana GmbH, Herford, Germany) or water was randomly given to nursing mothers in a dosage of 3 cups daily beginning on the day of delivery.
 Several markers of antioxidant capacity were measured in breastmilk on day 1 and again after 7 to 10 days.
 No difference was found in the markers between mothers who received the tea and the water.